darden1/python-predictionprice/README.md

 ### Usage:
 - An exampel of auto trading bot has already prepared.
+- This bot execute followings one time a day.
+  - Back test.
+  - Prediction of rise or fall of the virtual currency tomorrow price.
+  - Trading in accordance with the prediction with market price.
+  - Optimization of the number of the features and training samples.
+  - Sending e-mail to inform the results of the execution.
 - Open examples/predictionPriceBot.py and set your gmail address, password, poloniex.com APIKey and Secret.
 - Run this script with nohup as following.
 ```